 On September 19, the day after Time’s story and Trudeau’s hastily organized press conference (in which he used the term “make-up” rather than “blackface”), media outlets published a photograph of Trudeau in that high school performance.
 In addition, Canada’s Global News uncovered a video of Trudeau – on a separate occasion – wearing blackface a third time.
 In the video, Trudeau hams for the camera while wearing dark make-up on his face, neck, arms, and legs.

 At a second press conference later that day, a contrite Trudeau sounded a very different tune.
 He reversed his verbiage from the previous evening – correcting a reporter who used the term “make-up,” insisting, “it was blackface.”
-Trudeau also admitted that he had declined to reveal these incidents to fellow-Liberal Party leaders because he was “embarrassed”; he remained silent even as stories populated Canadian and international media about blackface backlash in Canada (in 2014 in Montreal and at Brock University) and, most recently, earlier in 2019 in the United States.
+Trudeau also admitted that he had declined to reveal these incidents to fellow-Liberal Party leaders because he was “embarrassed”; he had remained silent even as stories populated Canadian and international media about blackface backlash in Canada (in 2014 in Montreal and at Brock University) and, most recently, earlier in 2019 in the United States.
 And he acknowledged his “layers of privilege” that prevented him from seeing, at the time, the racism implicit in donning blackface.
 Gone were the defensiveness, the indignance, and the tight smiles of Wednesday night, replaced by earnestness, self-reflection, and self-criticism.

 And yet.
 Trudeau dodged a question about whether his father knew about his blackface performance as a high school student.
 He also offered a jaw-dropping answer to a question about whether there were other incidents, saying he was “wary of being definitive about this because the recent pictures that came out, I had not remembered.”
 Trudeau thus could not state unequivocally that there were no other instances in which he wore blackface.